code-matt/Pluralsight_CC/README.md

 REACT_APP_PROD_HOST='https://pluralsight-cc.herokuapp.com'
 ```
 * If you cannot get rails5/bundler setup.. just go ahead and set the DEV
-host to heroku as well.
+host to heroku as well so you can preview the app.

 ##### Prod:
 ```